Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Introduction

 \section{Introduction}

-For a long period of time, robots have been the technological romance pursued by mankind.
-History has seen great robots created.
-However, none of them shows equal intelligence to robots we imagine in the movies and science fictions.
-The major obstacle is the difficulty to make them perceive, reason, understand and react like humans do.
-They alone are tin men without souls, or without embodied intelligence.

-Recently, the blossom of large foundation models points out a path for embodied reasoning and planning.
-Their abilities to understand semantic information and reason make them good candidates for use as robot brains.
-However, even with the help of large foundation models, embodied tasks are still difficult to carry out.
+The significant emergent abilities of foundation models to comprehend semantic information and reason make them good candidates for use as robot brains.
+However, even with the help of foundation models, embodied tasks are still difficult to carry out.

-Large foundation models use language as media to interact with the environment.
+Foundation models use language as a medium to interact with the environment.
 It is hard to ground tasks in natural language into robot action space.
-There are generally three ways to accomplish embodied task grounding using large foundation models.
-The first is to fine-tune the large foundation model to directly output control signals in text form.
+There are generally three ways to achieve the grounding of embodied tasks.
+The first is to fine-tune the foundation model to directly output control signals in text form.
 This method can only be used in simple control like primitive autonomous driving \cite{xu2023drivegpt4}, and the performance is not guaranteed.
-The second approach is vision-language-action models \cite{brohan2023rt, belkhale2024rt}.
-It assigns action controls to rarely used tokens or integer tokens in the original large foundation models and name them action tokens, then trains these models to predict action tokens given language input.
+The second approach is vision-language-action models \cite{brohan2023rt,belkhale2024rt}.
+It assigns action controls to rarely used tokens or integer tokens in the original foundation models and names them action tokens, then trains these models to predict action tokens given language input.
 The third way is more cost-efficient.
-It uses pre-defined skills as APIs, and let the large foundation models predict a sequence of skills, then execute these skills in succession \cite{ahn2022can, huang2023instruct2act}.
+It uses pre-defined skills as APIs, and let the foundation models predict a sequence of skills, then execute these skills in succession \cite{ahn2022can,huang2023instruct2act}.